Skip to main content

 PredicatePattern Semantics

-TOPIC_MATCHUses the configured topic matching policy.
+TOPIC_MATCHUses the resolved topic matching policy.

 Policy-Specific Behavior